Common HR Questions and Concerns

 Please check the reason of absenteeism before acting.

-Can you terminate an employee during introductory period for any reason?
+Can you terminate an employee during an introductory period for any reason?

 No, you should always document a legitimate, nondiscriminatory reason for termination.